toxicOxygen/twitter_api_clone/README.md

 # twitter_api_clone
 This is a project attempts to imitate the twitter API.
-Per the settings of the project you must be authenticated before you can use this API
+Per the settings of the project you must be authenticated before you can use this API.
+After authenticating you will be assigned a token with which you will access the API

 ### API Endpoints
 * /api/v1/rest-auth/login/